 I was in the hospital Wednesday night, I was not allowed to drink or eat starting 2am.
-They had be prepped early morning the next day, but due to emergencies, my operation didn’t start until 2pm.
-I do not remember a lot that took place in the operating room (only a few conversations with my anesthesiologist, my surgeon, and attending nurses here and there) nor the recovery room.
+They had me prepped early morning the next day.
+My scheduled operation was 8am, but due to emergencies, bumped to 10am, but again another emergency surgery with my doctor needed (she was the best in that hospital) while I was already being wheeled to OR and my operation didn’t start until 2pm.
+I do not remember a lot that took place in the operating room (only a few conversations with my anesthesiologist, my surgeon, and attending nurses here and there) and I seriously don’t remember the recovery room.

 I do remember vomiting when I got back to the room.
-I was in the ward and the guest of the patient to my left kept accidentally rocking my bed.
+I was in the ward and a guest of the patient to my left kept accidentally hitting my bed and I got nauseated of the rocking.
 I also remember feeling starved.
 I was not allowed to drink fluids until Friday night and was not allowed to eat until Saturday morning.
 My stomach was empty for 2 full days.
 I also couldn’t stand or walk around until Saturday late morning.